IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

             [Foo]
       ```

-      Note the argument of `Baz` being indented by two spaces.
+      Note the arguments of `Baz` being indented by two spaces.

    d.
 Both of the following are fine